jank-lang/jank/README.md

 # The jank programming language [![Build Status](https://travis-ci.org/jeaye/jank.svg?branch=master)](https://travis-ci.org/jeaye/jank)

-jank is a functional programming language with a strong, static type system, scope-based resource management (RAII), a direct focus on generic, compile-time metaprogramming using both a powerful type-based template system, hygienic, code-as-data macros, and a native compiler.
+jank is a functional programming language with a strong, static type system, scope-based resource management (RAII), a direct focus on generic, compile-time meta-programming using both a powerful type-based template system, hygienic, code-as-data macros, and a native compiler.

+## Appetiser

 ## Built-in types
 There are a few primitive types which are part of the language.